Events Calendar

 - Coming soon! - A brand-new interpretive hiking trail is coming to Algonquin Park.
 The Friends of Algonquin Park are constructing this trail with funding from generous donors like you!
 Make your charitable donation in support of this new trail.

-Tell Me More About this New Interpretive Hiking Trail
+Tell Me More About this New Interpretive Trail

 Image: Footbridge over a small intermittent stream along an interpretive trail in Algonquin Park.